xrdocs/cisco-service-layer/_pages/home.md

 permalink: /
 sitemap: true
 date: null
-excerpt: High performance access to the IOS-XR infrastructure Layer including RIB, Label Switched Database and more.
+excerpt: High performance access to the IOS-XR infrastructure Layer including RIB, Label Switch Database and more.
 Bring your own protocol or controller and operate your network your way!

 feature_row_benefits:
   - title: Performance